 We find that those complementary personality traits annoy us, and the traits of our lost self that we longed for now wound us.
 The same way our parents hurt us when they neglected or repressed them.

-Only a minority of couples manages to overcome the power struggle phase.
+Only a minority of couples manage to overcome the power struggle phase.
 The author says that the secret is to satisfy each other’s childhood longings.

 The conscious partnership is all about fixing each other’s problems.